Tangent Cone of Numerical Semigroup Rings of Embedding Dimension Three: Abstract

 \section{Abstract}

-In this paper, we study the tangent cone of numerical semigroup rings with small embedding dimension $d$.
-For $d=3$, we give characterizations of the Buchsbaum and Cohen-Macaulay properties and for $d=4$, we give a characterization of the Gorenstein property.
-In particular, when $d=4$ and the tangent cone is Gorenstein, the initial form ideal of the defining ideal is 5-generated.
+In this paper, we give new characterizations of the Buchsbaum and Cohen-Macaulay properties of the tangent cone $\gr_\frakm(R)$, where $(R,\frakm)$ is a numerical semigroup ring of embedding dimension $3$.
+In particular, we confirm the conjectures raised by Sapko on the Buchsbaumness of $\gr_\frakm(R)$.